smdion/docker-containers/htpcmanager/README.md

 Added EDGE compatibility to pull dirctly from git

     docker run -p 8085:8085 -e EDGE=1 -v /path/to/config:/config -d --name htpcmanager smdion/docker-htpcmanager

+NZBDrone GIT Branch
+====

+Add the -e NZBDRONE=1 variable to your install for the NZBDRONE Module.
+Cannot be used at same time as -e EDGE=1.

+    docker run -p 8085:8085 -e NZBDRONE=1 -v /path/to/config:/config -d --name htpcmanager smdion/docker-htpcmanager